-A chasm trap can be solved using 2 methods:
+A chasm trap can be solved using 2 approachs:

-– In the universe SQL parameters, the option, generate multiple queries for each measure needs to be selected.
-This will generate separate SQL statement for each measure and give the correct results.
+– Modern universe SQL parameters, the option, generate multiple inquiries for each measure demands to be selected.
+This will generate separate SQL statement as each measure and give the proper results.
 However, this method would not work, if a dimension (for example date) occurs multiple times in the result set due to chasm trap.

-– A better approach is to put the two joins in two different contexts.
-This will generate two synchronized queries, thus solving the problem.
+– A better path is to put the two joins in two different contexts.
+This will generate two integrated queries, thus solving the problem.

 In a universe structure, we may have 3 tables joined in such a way that, the 1st table has a one to many join with the 2nd table, which in turn has a one to many join with the 3rd table(A -< B -< C).
 In such a scenario, if a measure is present in the 2nd table and it is dragged along with any dimension from the 3rd table, the value of the measure will be inflated.
 Such a condition is known as a fan trap.